VissaMoutafis/Snake-Game-in-Cpp/README.md

 - [ ] Fix the window-resize factor, since it gets all messy when you minimize/maximize the terminal window.
 - [x] Create a 'Game' class and provide interface through that function so that the user don't have to mess with the graphics
       snake and controller classes.
+- [ ] Implement the Game::printGameStatistics function to print the score and games played of each player.

 ---

 ## Prerequisities